f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 corresponding to CVC is kept, which is not necessarily the one with the highest version code.

-Currently the only supported format is "n versions", where n is the number of versions to keep.
+Currently the only supported format is "n versions", where "n" is the number of versions to keep.
 Defaults to "3 versions".
+For apps with a list of [_VercodeOperation_](#VercodeOperation) the default is calculated as "3 x number of operations", eg. for an app with two operations, for two ABIs, 6 versions will be kept.

 ### _UpdateCheckMode_<a name="UpdateCheckMode"></a>